 Early on 14 October 2022, the CP callsign ACADEMY 7510 was practicing Take-Off and Landing alternatively known as Circuits and Landing at Malacca International Airport (WMKM) as part of training for a CPL/IR in accordance with the syllabus.
 After having been checked during a dual flight earlier in the day, CP Flight Instructor signed him out as per protocol to fly solo.
-After the flight on 14 October 2022, the CP will have a total of 41:30 hours of flight experience, of which 9:30 hours are solo time.
+After the flight on 14 October 2022, the CP will have a total of 41:30 hours of flight experience, of which 9:30 hours is solo time.

-At 1030 LT the aircraft, Piper PA28-181 bearing registration 9M-SKF taxing out from Malaysian Flying Academy (MFA) apron piloted by CP for a solo circuit flight.
-Programme in the flight training syllabus as per Circuit 10.
-The tower controller cleared CP using callsign ACADEMY 7510 to take off from Rwy 03.
+At 1030 hours the aircraft, Piper PA28-181 bearing registration 9M-SKF taxing out from Malaysian Flying Academy (MFA) apron piloted by CP for a solo circuit flight.
+Program in the flight training syllabus as per Circuit 10.
+The tower controller cleared CP using callsign ACADEMY 7510 to take off from runway 03.
 The training detail on the day was to do one touch-and-go and one full-stop landing.
 The CP did normal circuits and reported downwind, and finals for touch and go.
-At 1103 LT, the ATC controller cleared CP for touch and go with surface wind from 220° at 06 knots for Rwy 03.
+At 1103 hours, the ATC controller cleared CP for touch and go with surface wind from 220 degrees at 06 knots for Runway 03.

-The CP makes a normal landing on Rwy 03 and starts to roll for take-off.
+The CP makes a normal landing on Runway 03 and starts to roll for take-off.
 CP then applied take-off power (full power) and began rolling down the runway.
 Due to the aircraft's tendency to yaw to the left, CP battled to keep the aircraft on the centreline.
 The CP did not anticipate enough right rudder and panicked.
-The CP applied break but due to its full power setting and speed, the aircraft proceeded to move onto the grass to the left of the runway conscious with no physical injuries but in a state of shock.
-The MFA vehicle arrived on site and the CP was sent to Batu Berendam Clinic for a post-accident medical check-up.
+The CP applied break but due to its full power setting and speed, the aircraft proceeded to move onto the grass to the left of the runway